skeoop/skeoop.github.io/properties/Using-Properties.md

+---
-## Using Properties for Configuration Data
+title: Using Properties for Configuration Data
+---

 Many applications require settings or data values, such as: